-The Administration has requested \$34.4 million for the Central Utah Project (CUP) Completion Account for FY2006, a decrease of \$13.6 million (28%) from the FY2005 request and appropriation of roughly \$48.0 million.
+The Administration requested \$34.4 million for the Central Utah Project (CUP) Completion Account for FY2006, a decrease of \$13.6 million (28%) from the FY2005 request and appropriation of roughly \$48.0 million.
 The FY2006 request for the Bureau of Reclamation (BOR) totals \$946.7 million in gross current budget authority.
 This amount is \$23.2 million less than enacted for FY2005.
 The FY2006 request includes a \$43.9 million "offset" for the Central Valley Project (CVP) Restoration Fund, and a Hydropower Direct Financing offset of \$30.0 million (transferred from the Western Area Power Administration (WAPA) account in Title III), yielding a "net" current authority of \$872.8 million for BOR - \$51.2 million less than enacted for FY2005.

-The House and Senate bills provide \$34.4 million for the CUP Completion Account, the same amount requested.
-The House bill provides a total of \$977.14 million in gross current budget authority for FY2006 for BOR.
+The House and Senate bills, and the conference bill (P.L.
+109-103), provided \$34.4 million for the CUP Completion Account, the same amount requested.
+The House bill provided a total of \$977.14 million in gross current budget authority for FY2006 for BOR.
 This amount is \$7.22 million more than enacted (gross current budget authority) for FY2005, and \$60.4 million more than requested (assuming the \$43.9 million is not treated as an offset, as is done by the House).
-The Senate bill provides a total of \$1,046.7 million in gross current budget authority for FY2006 for BOR.
+The Senate bill provided a total of \$1,046.7 million in gross current budget authority for FY2006 for BOR; the final bill provided \$1,030.6 million.

 BOR's single largest account, Water and Related Resources, encompasses the agency's traditional programs and projects, including construction, operations and maintenance, the Dam Safety Program, Water and Energy Management Development, and Fish and Wildlife Management and Development, among others.
 The Administration requested \$801.6 million for the Water and Related Resources Account for FY2006.
 This amount is \$51 million (nearly 6%) less than enacted for FY2005.
 The decreases appear to be fairly evenly spread among smaller projects, with more significant decreases for some larger projects, such as the Central Arizona Project and the Miscellaneous Project Programs of the Central Valley Project.
 The House provided \$832 million for the Water and Related Resources Account; the Senate \$899.1 million.
 The Senate bill provides more funding for certain rural water supply projects, the Title 16 program, and several projects in southwestern states.
+The conference bill provided \$833.5 million.